rayyildiz/sentimental-analysis/README.md

 Install And Run
 ===

-First of all, create Google Cloud account and create a project.
-Then you have to enable Google Natural API.
+- First of all, create [Google Cloud](https://cloud.google.com/) account and create a project.
+- You have to enable [Google Natural API](https://cloud.google.com/natural-language/).
 More information [click here.](https://cloud.google.com/natural-language/docs/getting-started)
+- You have to enable [Google Transalation API](https://cloud.google.com/translate).
+More information [click here](https://cloud.google.com/translate/docs/getting-started)

 Install
 ---